Have you been working from home more than usual?

 Stand up and shake it off!

-Working from home can be a dream come true.
-You can wear pajamas all day, make your own schedule, set your own hours, and procrastinate as much as you’d like.
-But working alone, with total freedom, makes it easy to cut corners.
+Working from home can be a dream come true for some and not so much for others.
+You can make your own schedule, set your own hours but how about wearing pajamas all day, and procrastinating?
+Working alone, with total freedom, makes it easy to cut corners with healthy habits.
 Admit it….
 How many of us pay attention to how we are sitting let alone to giving our eyes a break from the computer?
-At a shared workspace or office there are lunch breaks, small side conversations with coworkers, meetings to attend, and other small events that break up the day and make you aware of your current well being.
-Working as a translator from home is a blessing, don’t make it a curse!
+Linguists have been working from home for years and most have good tips on how to master that if necessary.
+Now that most of us have experienced working from home and some still are, we have to talk about staying healthy and productive while doing so.
+At a shared workspace or office there are lunch breaks, small side conversations with coworkers, meetings to attend, and other small events that break up the day and make you aware of your current well-being.
+Don’t make working from home a curse!
 Here are some tips to help keep you on the right path:

 Movement is important!
 Do you sit all day?
 Maybe try standing at your desk for half of the day or every other day.
 Not into standing?
 Put a timer on your cell phone for small stretching breaks every other hour.
 Get inspired with some daily stretches here.
 If you can, step outside and take a deep breath every now and then!
 It may seem small, but it makes a difference in your mental health.